Theory of weights in p-adic cohomology: Introduction

 But the context of rigid cohomology was still not completely satisfactory, in the sense that this is not ``functorial enough'', namely we do not have six operations formalism, specially push-forwards as pointed out in \cite[5.3.3]{kedlaya-weilII}.
 In this paper, we use systematically Berthelot's arithmetic $\D$-modules to complete the program of establishing a $p$-adic theory of weights stable under six operations.
 In many applications, such a theory should play as important roles as suggested by the classical situations; for example, the theory of intersection cohomology and its purity, the theory of Springer representations, Lafforgue's proof of Langlands correspondence, etc. In the final part of the paper, we show one such application that the Hasse-Weil $L$-function for a function field defined by means of $\ell$-adic methods and $p$-adic methods coincide.

 Now let us explain our results in more details.
 Let $\mathcal{V}$ be a complete discretely valued ring of mixed characteristic $(0,p)$, $K$ its field of fractions, and $k$ its residue field which is assumed to be a finite field.
+We suppose that there exists a lifting of the Frobenius of $k$ to $\V$.
 In order to obtain a $p$-adic cohomology on algebraic varieties over $k$ stable under the six operations whose coefficients contain the category of overconvergent isocrystals, Berthelot constructed the theory of arithmetic $\D$-modules (cf.\ \cite{Beintro2}).
 Arithmetic $\D$-modules may be seen as a $p$-adic analogue of modules over the ring of differential operators over complex varieties or analytic varieties.
 Berthelot's theory is inspired by his construction of rigid or crystalline cohomology, and we consider not only differential operators of finite order, but also of infinite order subject to a convergence condition.
 Even though the objects are defined, the preservation of finiteness had been a difficult question.
 For this, the notion of overholonomicity was introduced by the second author in \cite{caro_surholonome}.
 Thanks to Kedlaya's semistable reduction theorem of \cite{kedlaya-semistableIV}, the second author together with Tsuzuki, finally in \cite{caro-Tsuzuki}, proved that overholonomicity of $\D$-modules with Frobenius structure is preserved under various cohomological functors.

 Using this foundation, in this paper, we go a step further in the development of a good $p$-adic cohomology, and build a theory of weights for overholonomic complexes with Frobenius structure of arithmetic $\D$-modules.
 More precisely, the main result is the following (cf.\ Theorem \ref{sumupWeilII}, Corollary \ref{purityinterme}): \begin{Mthm} Let $X$ be a (realizable) variety over $k$.
 We construct the full subcategory $F\text{-}D^{\mr{b}}_{\mr{m}}(X/K)$ of $F\text{-}D^{\mr{b}}_{\mr{ovhol}}(X/K)$ of $\iota$-mixed complexes.
 The following properties hold: